enqueuer-land/enqueuer/README.md

     - *.json

 **parallel**\
-Optional.
 Requisition should be executed in parallel mode

     parallel: true (false by default)

 **log-level**\
-Optional.
 Defines how information are logged in the console.
 Accepted values are: trace; debug; info; warning (default); error; and fatal.

     log-level: trace

+**maxReportLevelPrint**/
+The deepest level of report to be printed to the console.
+Defaults to 2 (enqueuer + filename);

+    maxReportLevelPrint: 2

 **plugins**\
-Optional.
 List of in plugins used by the test scenarios.
 You can [check them out](https://github.com/enqueuer-land/plugins-list#enqueuer-plugins) or [write your own](https://github.com/enqueuer-land/plugin-scaffold).

     plugins:
     - enqueuer-plugin-amqp